jordanvieler/The_Elements_of_Computing_Systems/03_Sequential_Logic/README.md

 Hardware Description Language.
 To Implement these chips I used D Flip Flops as a primitive and some of the basic arithmetic chips I implemented previously.

 ## Key Takeaways:
+A previous state can be stored in a circuit with a D-Flip-Flop.
+By combining a D-Flip-Flop with a simple Multiplexor, a bit can be created.
+A bit can store a binary digit and be updated at will.
+Registers combine the basic logic of multiple bits to store a word.
+Multiplexors and Demultiplexors can be used to recusively build larger memory units from registers.
+A simple Program Counter can provide control flow to a CPU.

 ## Circuit Diagrams: